-For a successful product, a well defined embedded system development process is critical.
+For a successful embedded system product, a well defined embedded system development process is critical.

 - Do you follow a process for embedded system development, what all it includes?

-- Do you use some tools to make the process work for you?
+- Do you use some tools to make the embedded system development process work for you?

-I have worked in the embedded domain for more than a decade and have gone through various stages myself while developing the products.
+I have worked in the embedded domain for more than two decades and have gone through various stages myself while developing the embedded products.

 In this article, I am sharing what all I have learned in the past few years i.e what stages any embedded product development should go through to create a successful product.